raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 Have an observation?
 Spot an error?
 You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), discuss this on [reddit](https://www.reddit.com/r/javascript/comments/5lm0ya/why_recursive_data_structures/), or even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2016-12-27-recursive-data-structures.md) yourself.

+p.s.
+Thank you for reading this far.
+Here is your reward, [An Algorithm for Compressing Space and Time](http://www.drdobbs.com/jvm/an-algorithm-for-compressing-space-and-t/184406478).
 And hey!
-If you like this essay, you'll love [JavaScript Allongé](https://leanpub.com/javascriptallongesix/).
-It's free to read online!
+If you like this kind of thing, [JavaScript Allongé](https://leanpub.com/javascriptallongesix/) is exactly the kind of thing you'll like.

 ---